 Do NOT publish important stuff on Friday !
 It’s too risky for the weekend renders.
 On The secret life of pets, I actually broke an asset on Friday afternoon, published it and all the renders on Monday morning were screwed.
 Well done me !

 First thing first : what is the case for splitting shots in layers ?
 Well there’s a few reasons why this might be the way to go :

 - Efficiency.
 This is perhaps the most common reason of all.
 Let’s say you have quite a complex background.
 With several millions of polygons and a moving camera.
 The background looks great, your lighting is amazing.
 BUT the character needs some tweaking.
 Re-rendering that background is inefficient and a waste of resources.

 - Flexibility.
-For volumetric effects, most common practice is to render your geometry as a matte while having your volumes rendered in RGB.
+For volumetric effects, most common practice is to render your geometry as a matte while having your volumes rendered in RGBA.
 So you can do the fine tuning in compositing.

 - DOF and Motion blur in comp.
 They usually require clever layer splits to avoid jagged edges and borders.
 This is quite shot dependent but quite a strong reason to split a shot in layers.

 - Animated lights.
 If you can’t use LPE, layers are your best friends for splitting lights.
 This way you can animate and tweak in Nuke as much as you want.
 Major time saver and flexibility provider.
 And unless you have access to Anti-aliasing targeting, layering will be your only option for some clean light passes.